BerkeleyLab/fiats/doc/joss/paper.md

 2. Another calculates input- and output-tensor statistics for ICAR's physics-based microphysics models, and
 3. A third performs batch inference using an aerosols surrogate for the Energy Exascale Earth Systems Model ([E3SM](https://e3sm.org)).

-Ongoing research explores how Fiats can exploit multi-image execution, a set of Fortran features for Single-Program, Multiple-Data (SPMD) parallel programming with a Partitioned Global Address Space (PGAS) [@numrich2018co-arrays], where the PGAS features center around ``coarray'' distributed data structures.
+Ongoing research explores how Fiats can exploit multi-image execution, a set of Fortran features for Single-Program, Multiple-Data (SPMD) parallel programming with a Partitioned Global Address Space (PGAS) [@numrich2018co-arrays], where the PGAS features center around "coarray" distributed data structures.

 To explore how new language features and novel uses of features can power deep learning in Fortran, Fiats contributors work to advance Fortran by: